-We are SO EXCITED to let you all know that we have just received confirmation of a grant from Arts Council England to work on the BBC Ten Pieces project.
+We are SO EXCITED to let you all know that we have just received confirmation of a second grant from Arts Council England to work on the BBC Ten Pieces project!

-This is a nationwide year long project aimed at getting Junior school children interested in classical music, by using ten pieces of selected classical music.
-Not only will we have the chance to further adapt some of our mini rigs for this project, continuing with our development for disabled users but we will be doing a schools tour in London and filming some of these fabulous ten pieces and some music/science experiments on The Rig.
+This is a nationwide year long project aimed at getting Junior school children interested in classical music, by using ten selected pieces.
+Not only will we have the chance to further adapt some of our Mini Rigs for this project, continuing with our development for disabled users but we will be doing a schools tour in London and filming some fabulous new videos containing the Ten Pieces music and fun science experiments on The Rig.

 We’re so excited to be part of the brilliant project!
 For more details, click here BBC Ten Pieces